 All communications intended for directors of Wendy’s will be forwarded by the Corporate Secretary of Wendy’s to the appropriate directors on a timely basis without redacting or otherwise filtering such communications.

 It is the policy of the Company to prohibit the occurrence of unethical or unlawful behavior and to halt such behavior as soon as reasonably possible after its discovery.
 The Company will investigate promptly all allegations based on a reasonable belief that this Code, related Company policies or applicable laws have been violated.
-The Company will preserve the anonymity of any reporting employee who so requests, as well as the confidentiality of matters associated with a report or investigation, to the extent reasonably possible in light of the Company's need to investigate reported matters, the requirements of applicable laws and other Company policies.
+The Company will preserve the anonymity of any reporting employee who so requests, as well as the confidentiality of matters associated with a report or investigation, to the extent reasonably possible in light of the Company’s need to investigate reported matters, the requirements of applicable laws and other Company policies.
 If you are concerned about confidentiality, you may consider placing an anonymous call to our compliance hotline.
 Employees are also expected to preserve the confidentiality of investigative matters.
-Only authorized personnel, including the General Counsel, the Chief Financial Officer and the Compliance Officer, will have access to reports or complaints filed pursuant to the methods described above.
+Only authorized personnel, including the Chief Legal Officer, the Chief Financial Officer and the Compliance Officer, will have access to reports or complaints filed pursuant to the methods described above.

 The Company will take necessary steps to stop unlawful or unethical behavior and will take appropriate disciplinary action (up to and including discharge) against those who violate this Code or other Company policies (even if such violations do not constitute a violation of law) or for such other reasons as the Company deems appropriate, including taking action against individuals responsible for the failure to reasonably detect a violation or to supervise employees in the fulfillment of their responsibilities in a manner consistent with this Code and other Company policies.
 All employees are expected to cooperate fully in any investigation of a complaint under this Code or related Company policies.